Kawaii (cute) toast charms!

 After you wrap it around the light brown log, and smooth it out so there are no air pockets.
 Cut off any excess.
 The light brown log should be visible on both ends.

 Take a toothpick, and use the length to gently dent in the clay as shown in the picture.
 Do not apply too much pressure or you may end up with a squished toast.

 Time to slice them up!
 Cut the loaf into toasts with a knife.
 Then attach wire to the tops to make them into charms.

-Then, bake them in the oven according to your clay instructions.
+Bake them in the oven according to your clay instructions.
 I did mine at 275 F for about 25 minutes.
-Remember, when they come out of the oven they will be very hot, so be careful!
+Remember, when they come out of the oven they will be very hot, so be careful.